Main content | back to top

 During construction, pipeline sections were tested to withstand pressures of up to 100 bar (1,450 pounds per square inch) — about the same pressure created by hydraulic crushers to flatten cars — by running water through them under pressure.
 Pipelines that contain gas were tested by filling and pressurising them with nitrogen and helium to detect any defects.

-Shell applies a meticulous system to manage quality, cleanliness and tightness during the construction and start up of plants at projects under way in more than 20 countries.
+Shell applies a meticulous system to manage quality, cleanliness and tightness during the construction and start-up of plants worldwide.